Safety Mode

 What Happens?

-- No Deletion: ACT will skip the auto-pruning process for that server.
+1. No Deletion: ServOS will skip the auto-pruning process for that server.
 The zombie containers will remain running.

-docker ps -a --filter label=act.managed=trueon the server to investigate.
+3. Logs: Use docker ps -a --filter label=servos.managed=true on the server to investigate.

 How to Resolve